-Year-End Mania is the Key’s annual survey of the things below the surface that made 2016 incredible.
-Today, Key contributor and new dad Matthew Shaver wonders how he’s going to one day explain this year to his infant daughter.
+Year-End Mania is the Key’s annual survey of the things below the surface that made 2018 incredible.
+Today, Key photographer Matthew Shaver shares his favorite downbeat jams of the year.

 2018 was a stressful year for many folks, but thankfully there has been a treasure trove of calming music to help guide us through it.
 Whether you’re a fan of ambient techno, neo-classical compositions, or just a plain old piece of instrumental work that takes its time, rather than rushing to 100 BPM, there is something for you from 2018.
 Seven albums stood out to me – albums that I’ve played over and over again, after long days, trying to soak up everything going on without losing my mind sometimes.
 Think of it as health supplements that can be taken aurally.
 Continue reading →

 There is an old proverb dating back to the year two thousand that goes something like “If Dr. Dog didn’t play a show, did summer ever really begin in Philadelphia?”
 And though it’s a rhetorical question, don’t doubt the power of a good doctor.
 Case in point – everything in my technological wheelhouse stated that we were due for a storm, probably a big one.
 Scott, Toby, Zach, Eric, and Frank had other plans, and the rain that was threatening to cancel their show never showed up.
 It’s a rare ability, and quite frankly impossible to prove, but there were nothing but believers in the house at Festival Pier on Saturday night.
 Continue reading →